MerosCrypto/Meros/docs/RPC/Personal.md

 ### `getParentPublicKey`

-`getParentPublicKey` replies with the Parent Public Key for the specified account of the node's HD Wallet, after applying BIP 44 purpose/coin type/account derivation.
+`getParentPublicKey` replies with the Parent Public Key for the specified account of the node's HD Wallet.
 If the account isn't known to the node, this method will create it.

 Arguments:
-- `account`  (int):    Optional; defaults to 0.
+- `account`  (int;    optional): Defaults to 0.
-- `password` (string): Optional if the account was already created; defaults to "".
+- `password` (string; optional): Only optional if the account was already created; defaults to "".

-The result is a string of the Parent Public Key.
+The result is a string of the specified Parent Public Key.

 ### `getAddress`

 `getAddress` replies with a newly generated address.
+If the account used isn't known to the node, this method will create it.

 Arguments:
-- `account`  (int):    Optional; defaults to 0; used in hardened derivation.
+- `account`  (int;    optional): Defaults to 0.
-- `change`   (bool):   Optional; defaults to false.
+- `change`   (bool;   optional): Defaults to false.
-- `index`    (int):    Optional; defaults to the first unused index.
+- `index`    (int;    optional): Defaults to the first unused index.
 If an index above the hardened threshold is specified, hardened derivation is used.
 If the next unused index is used, and it's above the hardened threshold, this will error.
-- `password` (string): Optional if the account was already created; defaults to "".
+- `password` (string; optional): Only optional if the account was already created and a non-hardened index is specified; defaults to "".

 The result is a string of the generated address.